metacommunities/metacommunities/publications/sss_dec2015/log.md

 - read Badiou again to see if anything there goes along with work on number
 - **DONE** check citations of Badiou on number
 - get desrosiere on politics of large numbers
-- do some notes from Lucy on configuration
+- *DONE* do some notes from Lucy on configuration
 - add Ingmar on numbers, etc
 - add in the point about there being other repositories -- gitlab, bitbucket, gitorious, code.google, etc. including ones hosted on Github itself like gitlab
 - add in the extra example of coding activity from codeology
-- gather figures for article in one place
+- *DONE* gather figures for article in one place
 - add some discussion of Espeland on performativity of number into background -- this will have to address numericality.
 What is STS's numericality?